University of Portsmouth

 Dr Jessica Gagnon

-Arif is a Senior Research Associate in the Department of Psychology at the University of Portsmouth (UoP) and is the Project Officer at UoP for the HEFCE Changing Mindsets Project.
-He is currently near completion of his PhD from Middlesex University, whereby his thesis focuses on the role of emotional intelligence in the development of adolescents’ social and emotional abilities and academic performance.
+Arif is an affiliated researcher on the OfS Changing Mindsets Project.
+He had recently completed his PhD from Middlesex University, whereby his thesis focuses on the role of emotional intelligence in the development of adolescents’ social and emotional abilities and academic performance.
 His interest in the Changing Mindsets project stems from an interest in enhancing student’s mindsets but also in exploring the stereotype threat and unintentional bias that exist within the higher education system in the UK.
 Coming from an Asian, working class background he is keen to not only explore but also reduce the barriers BME and socio-economically disadvantaged students may have in their quest for success.
 Arif has worked in Higher Education in the UK and around the world for more than 5 years and has taught across undergraduate and postgraduate levels in Education and Psychology Departments.
+Arif is also a Fellow of the Higher Education Academy.

 Miss Charley Bentley